 That being said, at the time this piece was written, Delage boasted an astounding 91.3k followers.
 Her life of languid lounging and libations didn’t seem to raise too many eyebrows.

 As we said before, we all follow someone like Louise Delage.
-She was just another twenty-five year old doing whatever the hell twenty-five year olds do, and people were responding.
+She was just another 25-year-old doing whatever the hell 25-year-olds do, and people were responding.

 As it turns out, however, Delage’s Instagram account was more about the booze than her sun-kissed photos initially suggested.
 Each and every photo, hashtag, and follower was produced and procured in order to spread a message about addiction awareness.

 As Cosmo puts it, Louise Delage “was … completely fake — created by an ad agency to secretly share an important message about addiction.”
 The campaign, cleverly portrayed as Louise Delage’s life, was made for Addict Aide.
 They created it in an attempt to illustrate just how easy it is to look at someone suffering from addiction with glazed-over eyes of envy.
 And it worked.

 The account eventually posted the above video, dubbed “Like My Addiction.”
 With 234.9k views and 1,602 comments at the time this article was written, it’s clear that the video’s message reached many people.